 Ben Affleck has stated that the production was granted unprecedented access to the CIA's actual headquarters, both for interiors and exteriors, and that the gratitude for that privilege belongs to Tony Mendez, the retired C.I.A. officer portrayed by Affleck in the film.

 In the movie, it was stated that both the British and New Zealand embassies in Tehran turned away the six American diplomats, leaving the Canadians as their only refuge.
 In fact the British embassy did shelter the six for a few days but it was agreed by everyone that the Canadian embassy would be more secure and suitable, so they moved.
 A New Zealand official transported them and the British also helped other Americans trapped in the country at the time.
-The director Ben Affleck acknowledged that he intentionally deviated from the real events in order to quicken the pace and build up the tension.
+Director Ben Affleck acknowledged that he intentionally deviated from the real events in order to quicken the pace and build up the tension.

 Ben Affleck was criticized by some viewers for casting himself (a European-American) as Tony Mendez and not a Latino/Hispanic actor.
 Mendez (who is half-Mexican, half-European) however said he had "no problem" with being portrayed by Affleck, and approved of his performance.